chevere/danky/README.md

 ## Danky motivation

-PHP is an extraordinary language for templates, but it gets dirt when mixed with large HTML markup.
-This problem drove development for template-syntax alternatives ([Twig](https://twig.symfony.com/), [Smarty](https://www.smarty.net/), [Latte](https://latte.nette.org/en/), etc.) where PHP get either limited or stripped away.
+PHP is an extraordinary language for templates, but it gets dirt when mixed with large non-PHP syntax.
+This problem drove development for template-syntax alternatives ([Twig](https://twig.symfony.com/), [Smarty](https://www.smarty.net/), [Latte](https://latte.nette.org/en/), etc.) where PHP gets either limited or stripped away.
 These systems where a reflection of its times, to how we used to build and published websites.

-Danky is on the [Plates](https://platesphp.com/) category, both use native PHP without requiring to learn a template syntax.
-But Danky is **stricter** as templates are typed, scooped under a function and highly testeable.
+Danky use native PHP without requiring to learn a template syntax.
+Danky is like [Plates](https://platesphp.com/), but Danky is **stricter** as templates are typed, scooped under a function and highly testeable.

 ## Danky times

 ### Dead simple

-Define your views, an entrypoint and `import` passing the variables.
+Define your views and their variables.
+Simple to follow workflow, `import` all the things.

-* Simple to follow workflow.
-* No extra magic.

 ### No template engine

-Danky doesn't use a template engine, it is just PHP to HTML.
+Danky doesn't use a template engine, it is just PHP template functions to HTML.

 * Full PHP syntax support.
 * Re-usable view-scooped templates.
-* No need to learn any template syntax.

-### Safe
+### Strict

-Danky templates declares their signature for strong-typed checks.
+Danky templates are functions, with explicit variables declaration and returning `string`.
+Templates aren't just generics bytes.

 * Templates can be easily tested.
 * Strict runtime checking.

-### Cheap
+### Lightweight

-Danky runs with very low dependencies and it generates documents that can be used for any purpose.
+Danky runs with very low dependencies and the codebase is tiny.
+You won't even notice that Danky is there.

 * Lightweight footprint.
-* Generate HTML and other types of markup.

 ### Fast

-Get started in minutes and start previewing website changes instantly as you develop.
-Also, production website generation is so darn fast!
+Get started in minutes, simply install it and start crafting templates.
+No need to learn a new template syntax

 * **Getting started** will take you less than 5 minutes.
-* Preview your changes on-the-fly.
-* Generate documents in seconds.

 ## License